iPhone 13 release date, price, specs and news

 The design is largely similar to the iPhone 12 series, so if you own one of those phones you'll likely know what you've got here.
 The notch is slightly smaller - Apple says it's 20% smaller - so there's a bit more space on the screen.

 As for the display, the iPhone 13 features a 6.1-inch display while the iPhone 13 mini features a 5.4-inch display.
-They're both Super Retina XDR displays, and it is using Apple's own custom OLED technology.
+They're both Super Retina XDR displays, which use Apple's own custom OLED technology.

 Now onto the iPhone 13 Pro and iPhone 13 Pro Max.
 Both handsets come in graphite, gold, silver or a sierra blue.
 That last shade is new, and it's one of the boldest colors we've seen on a Pro iPhone.